akaizn-junior/focos/README.md

 ```

 Focos will read the HTML above and create a 2x1 grid navigable by the keys "w,a,d,z".
-Cell "0,1" will get initial focus, meaning will be focused on render.
+Cell "0,1" will get initial focus, meaning it gets focused as soon as the page loads.

 ## Author